The Big Impact Employee Feedback Has on Performance Reviews

 Manager feedback is great.
 It provides a valuable top-down perspective on employee performance and alignment with organizational goals, but you’re missing out if that’s all you’re relying on in your performance review process.

 You can wield the power of your employees’ insights in many ways.
-By building an effective feedback culture and utilizing a performance review process and other tools, organizations can use the goldmine of perspectives employee feedback presents to create a wonderful place to work.
+By building an effective feedback culture and utilizing a performance review process and other tools, organizations can use the wealth of perspectives employee feedback presents to create a wonderful place to work.

 In this article, we’ll cover: